 In the United States and markets in other countries, patients generally rely on third-party payors to reimburse all or part of the costs associated with their treatment.
 Adequate coverage and reimbursement from governmental healthcare programs, such as Medicare and Medicaid, and commercial payors is critical to new product acceptance.
-Market acceptance and sales of ABECMA and any approved product candidates will depend significantly on the availability of adequate coverage and reimbursement from third-party payors and government authorities and may be affected by existing and future health care reform measures.
+Market acceptance and sales of Abecma and any approved product candidates will depend significantly on the availability of adequate coverage and reimbursement from third-party payors and government authorities and may be affected by existing and future health care reform measures.
 Government authorities and third-party payors, such as private health insurers and health maintenance organizations, decide which drugs they will pay for and establish reimbursement levels.
 There is also significant uncertainty related to the insurance coverage and reimbursement of newly approved products and coverage may be more limited than the purposes for which the medicine is approved by the FDA or comparable foreign regulatory authorities.
+For more information, see the section of our Annual Report on Form 10-K for the year ended December 31, 2021 titled "Business - Government Regulations - Pricing, Coverage and Reimbursement."

-In the United States, the principal decisions about reimbursement for new medicines are typically made by the Centers for Medicare & Medicaid Services, or CMS, an agency within the U.S. Department of Health and Human Services, or HHS.
-CMS decides whether and to what extent a new medicine will be covered and reimbursed under Medicare and private payors tend to follow CMS to a substantial degree.
+In the United States, Medicare and Medicaid are significant third party payors.
+Medicare is administered by the Centers for Medicare & Medicaid Services, or CMS, an agency within the U.S. Department of Health and Human Services, or HHS and Medicaid is administered jointly by CMS and the individual states.
+Obtaining adequate coverage and reimbursement under Medicare and Medicaid is important for new drug products.
+Additionally, private payors may adopt coverage policies or reimbursement methodologies similar to Medicare.
 Reimbursement by a third-party payer may depend upon a number of factors, including the third-party payor's determination that use of a product is: a covered benefit under its health plan; safe, effective and medically necessary; appropriate for the specific patient; cost-effective; and neither experimental nor investigational.
 Novel and expensive cell therapies like CAR-T cell therapies have experienced and continue to experience coverage and reimbursement challenges.
 For example, Medicare only covers CAR-T cell therapies that meet specific criteria set forth in a national coverage decision.
 Other third party payors may impose coverage criteria more extensive than compliance with FDA labeling.
 We may have to negotiate coverage and reimbursement on a case-by case basis.
 Reimbursement, particularly if the cost of the therapy is reimbursed as part of a standard procedure, may not be adequate.